The first two or three antique cars I see are an anomaly.

-Walking around stone paved streets of this old city, I find old cars parked under carports, in driveways, along alley walls, on the street, even in vacant lots.
+Walking around stone paved streets of this old city, one sees old cars parked under carports, in driveways, along alley walls, on the street, even in vacant lots.
 Some of these transports appear to be running while others have clearly given up their ghost.

 Old cars are big, heavy, generous with big metal bumpers and shiny chrome.
 When you turn on their radios you hear big bands, early Elvis, Hank Williams.
 They are big lumbering dinosaurs that wear their hearts on their sleeves and I love to listen to their engines growl, pop hoods and see real distributor caps.
 These antique cars were made when Detroit was King and are still licensed and ready to roll.

 Old cars and old cities go well together.

 I’ve never been in a hurry to erase the past but would never say the past is unequivocally better than the present, or, the soon to be, future.

 These old cars suggest to me that here,now, hands on the town clock are moving in the wrong direction.

 Going back to the past doesn’t always have to be painful.